Loading...

 We suggest you bring:

-- sleeping bags or blankets (each cabin has bunks)
+• Sleeping bags or blankets (each cabin has bunks, NO cribs)

 Please bring protection for the mattresses if incontinence is a concern.

-Bring warm clothing and rain clothes as the weather could change.
+Bring warm clothing and rain clothes as the weather changes quickly.

 Long sleeve shirts and long pants may be a good idea when the mosquitoes are out.